digitalbazaar/bedrock/README.md

 Bedrock
 =======

+Note: This README is out-of-date for Bedrock 0.3+.

 Bedrock helps you launch your ideas faster by bundling all the best-of-breed tooling that's necessary to build a modern, scalable Web app.
 It can run on a